andrew-k-21-12/skypescrapper/README.md

 ## TO DO

-1. Extract workflows, move utility classes into helpers dir.
+1. Profile everything.

 2. Add prerequisites section (NodeJS 14, NPM, Linux libs) and all other updates here.

 3. Add here: Don't run from root!
 Commands to keep working in the background.

-4. Profile everything.

-5. Write octave scripts for analysis.
+4. Write octave scripts for analysis.